 Someday bioprinter will print a new liver or pancreas for a human patient.
 At least this is the ultimate goal of the 3D bioprinting research running hot at the moment.

-While still waiting for entire organs to be bioprinted, small pieces of tissue, such as skin or liver, can already be printed.
+While still waiting for entire organs to be bioprinted, small pieces of tissue, such as skin, liver, or muscle tissue can already be printed.
 For the time being, these tissue models are used for tissue engineering research and for toxicity testing various chemicals and drugs.

 “These bioprinted tissue models can help efficiently diminish the need for animal trials for drug discovery”, says Sanna Turunen, Doctor of Science (Tech) in Biomedical Sciences and Engineering.